liam-wiltshire/talks/machinelearning/content.md

 ???

-- If you do any research around ML, the algorithm that comes up the most as being the most straightforawrd and easy to understand is the Naive Bayes Classifier
+- If you do any research around ML, the algorithm that comes up the most as being the most straightforward and easy to understand is the Naive Bayes Classifier
 - Based around categorising text, and in particular used quite a bit for spam filters and similar
 - So that's where we started